dyknapp/Studiolab_Demoboard/README.md

 - Fix potentiometer config
 - Change RGB LED to common cathode (?)
 - Move side connectors so boards can be flush

+## Program 1: Binary Counter (Count_Demo.py)
+Twist pot 0 to change speed.
+Press leftmost button to reset count.

+## Program 2: RGB Color Selector (RGBcolors.py)
+Use pot 0 to select the brightnesses of red, green, and blue components.
+Press leftmost button to select the setting for each color.
+After the three magnitudes are selected, the RGB LED will disply the resultant color.
+Press leftmost button to select another color.